nghovi/mysite/README.md

 - post url to Django must end with a slash /
 - disable csrf
 - cannot git pull on ec2: open tcp port 443 at outbound
+- SugarRecord model's field should not be null before save.

 refs: